< Back to all blogs

 How To Drive An 18 Wheeler

 Driving an 18 wheeler is a job that offers good pay, a lot of flexibility, and far more freedom than most careers.
 For those reasons it’s a very popular field, and a lot of people want to learn.
-First, you need to know a bit about an 18 wheeler.
-To drive an 18 wheeler, you need a specific set of skills, knowledge, and qualifications, such as training in defensive driving techniques, basic vehicle maintenance, and the ability to follow U.S. DOT safety regulations.
+First, you need to know a bit about an truck trailer.
+To drive an 18 wheelers, you need a specific set of skills, knowledge, and qualifications, such as training in defensive driving techniques, basic vehicle maintenance, and the ability to follow U.S. DOT safety regulations.
 Professional truck drivers must also have knowledge of how to thoroughly check their vehicles before taking off and know the right routes to take for their deliveries.
-Becoming a safe and professional 18-wheeler driver requires comprehensive training, lots of practice, and dedication to staying current with changing policies and regulations.
+Becoming a safe and professional 18 wheelers driver requires comprehensive training, lots of practice, and dedication to staying current with changing policies and regulations.

 Learn The Differences

 In other words, you’re going to have to relearn some of your basic driving reflexes.
 You have to hit the brakes sooner when approaching a red light or a stop sign.
-You need a lot more space to turn, also, which is going to be one of the most difficult adjustments to make.
+You need a lot more space to turn, which will be one of the most difficult adjustments to make.